Listen to The Soul's Work Podcast on Apple Podcasts HERE

 In my very first episode of The Soul's Work Podcast (published exactly four years ago on January 16, 2018), I mostly shared about my personal story of struggle – as much as I could anyway in half an hour.

 And that is still indeed my story.
-But what's changed is that back then, I perceived my life challenges as starting more so when I was a teenager, especially after my parents separated temporarily, and continuing on into my 20s.
+But what's changed is that back then, I perceived my life challenges as starting more so when I was a teenager and continuing into my 20s.
 The financial struggles, housing instability, toxic relationships, and alcohol dependency felt huge and like a big, noticeable shift had happened from whatever came before all of it.

 But what I’ve learned since is that what I experienced during my childhood had a huge impact as well.
 In fact, those earlier experiences were foundational for everything else that came afterward.